Are Sentinel Points Driving You Loopy?

 What happens next….

 As we have discovered, the HSE have identified a problem relating to the monitoring of hot water systems and the potential for circulation imbalance to cause undetected areas of poor temperature compliance.
+As such the HSE has given guidance on how to monitor recirculating hot water systems so that circulation issues are readily detected.

 It is now up to the Responsible Person to ensure that the principal, subordinate and tertiary loops are correctly identified.
 They should ensure that the associated sentinel points are also identified and monitored to confirm satisfactory hot water temperature performance.